LyceanEM/LyceanEM.github.io/_publications/2023-02-21-SET-319-New-Mathematics-for-Multi-Dimensional-Radar-Systems.md

 ---
-title: 'Flexible Radar Channel Model for Multi-Dimensional Radar'
+title: "Flexible Radar Channel Model for Multi-Dimensional Radar"
 collection: publications
 permalink: /publication/2023-02-21-SET-319-New-Mathematics-for-Multi-Dimensional-Radar-Systems
 excerpt: 'Demonstration of the workflow for rapid antenna array design and analysis using LyceanEM'